 What Should You Include in a Guest Blogger Agreement?

-A professionally written guest post-agreement includes all the required legal clauses granting you the ownership of the content along with the guest post guidelines you’d want your guest writers to follow.
+A professionally written guest post-agreement includes all the required legal clauses granting you ownership of the content along with the guest post guidelines you’d want your guest writers to follow.
 This can include your guest blogger application on top of the agreement with the list of topics you are willing to accept for publication.

 A Guest Post Agreement is nonetheless a definition of a relationship between you and the guest author.